 Susanne Kessler was born in Wuppertal, lives in Rome and Berlin.

 She studied painting and graphics at the University of the Arts (UdK) in Berlin and at the Royal College of Art (RCA) in London (MfA).
-She won the DAAD scholarship, the scholarship of the Goslar Kaisering, the Paul Strecker Prize of the City of Mainz and in 2022 the Von der Heydt – Kulturpreis of the city of Wuppertal.
+She won the DAAD scholarship, the scholarship of the Goslar Kaisering and in 2022 the Von der Heydt – Kulturpreis of the city of Wuppertal.
 Work trips took her to Ethiopia, Guatemala, Mali, Pakistan, India, China and Iran.
 All these places have left their mark on her work.
 As a guest lecturer, she taught at California State University (CSU) and as a professor of sculpture and drawing at City University New York (CUNY).
-She had solo exhibitions, among others, in the Von-der-Heydt Museum Wuppertal, Gustav Lübcke Hamm Museum, Landesmuseum Mainz, Kunstverein Speyer, Klingenmuseum Solingen, Nassauischer Kunstverein Wiesbaden, Museum Schloss Moyland Castle, Mönchehaus Museum Goslar, National College of Art Lahore, Kunst Museum Solingen, Goethe-Institut Rome, Goethe-Institut Washington/DC, Sala Santa Rita, Rome, IT, Museum Maam, Musei Macro, Rome, Museo Gam, Rome, Cantieri alla Zisa, Palermo, Gallery Chemould, Mumbai, Lalit Kala Academi New Delhi, Taleghani Artist Forum Tehran, Andrew Shiva Gallery New York, Galerie M Berlin, Foundation DominoArt Reutlingen, American University Museum, Katzen Art Center, Washington/DC, Museum BoCS Art, Cosenza, Museum Kunst der Westküste, Alkersum, KV Würzburg, KV Lippstadt and the Kunstmuseum Bayreuth.
+She had solo exhibitions, among others, in the Von-der-Heydt Museum Wuppertal, Gustav Lübcke Hamm Museum, Landesmuseum Mainz, Kunstverein Speyer, Klingenmuseum Solingen, Nassauischer Kunstverein Wiesbaden, Museum Schloss Moyland Castle, Mönchehaus Museum Goslar, National College of Art Lahore, Kunst Museum Solingen, Goethe-Institut Rome, Goethe-Institut Washington/DC, Sala Santa Rita, Rome, IT, Museum Maam, Museum Macro, Rome, Museum Gam, Rome, Cantieri alla Zisa, Palermo, Gallery Chemould, Mumbai, Lalit Kala Academi New Delhi, Taleghani Artist Forum Tehran, Andrew Shiva Gallery New York, Galerie M Berlin, Foundation DominoArt Reutlingen, American University Museum, Katzen Art Center, Washington/DC, Museum BoCS Art, Cosenza, Museum Kunst der Westküste, Alkersum, KV Würzburg, KV Lippstadt and in the Kunstmuseum Bayreuth.

 Ulrike Wolff-Thomsen, director of the Museum Kunst der Westküste, wrote in 2018: